-Students, in their individual capacity or in their capacity as representatives of a student group or organization, are prohibited from entering into verbal or written agreements or contracts that.
+Students, in their individual capacity or in their capacity as representatives of a student group or organization, are prohibited from entering into verbal or written agreements or contracts that purport to bind, obligate, or create liability of any kind for Cavalla international University.
+The University will hold all such students individually liable for any financial or legal consequences or damages that may result from such unauthorized actions.